Ohh No, My Cholesterol Is Too Low!

-As cholesterol plays an important role in the detoxification of endotoxin (and other bowel toxins), low cholesterol can increase the likelihood of the liver becoming overloaded.
-Interfering with the liver interferes with the production of cholesterol and this can create a vicious cycle or downward spiral of worsening metabolic performance, inflammation and worsening mood issues.
+As cholesterol plays an important role in the detoxification of endotoxin (and other bowel toxins), low cholesterol can increase damage caused by exposure to endotoxin, including a greater likelihood of the liver being exposed to more stress, and becoming overloaded.
+Interfering with the liver can interfere with the production of cholesterol, and this can potentially then create a vicious cycle or downward spiral of worsening metabolic performance, inflammation, as well as worsening mood issues.

 “Of the various reasons offered for the hypocholesterolemia seen in critically ill and injured patients…one that seems especially important is related to the ability of lipids and lipoproteins to bind to and neutralize bacterial endotoxin…It has been noted that LPS [endotoxin]…stimulates the release of a cascade of proinflammatory cytokines…If LPS binds to lipoproteins (e.g. cholesterol)…then cytokine release is decreased…”

 “…there is a growing body of evidence that inflammation, as manifested by increased levels of pro‐inflammatory cytokines and inflammatory metabolites, is present in patients with suicidal behaviour and ideation.”

 The relationship between low cholesterol, endotoxin, rising levels of inflammation, and increasing stress, with rising levels of violence and suicide, seems to be quite logical when observed from this perspective.